bitchikogulara/access-control-system/README.md

                                           <-- HTTP Response (ALLOW / DENY) <--
 ```

 - The ESP32 reads the RFID UID and sends it to the backend.
 - The backend checks the UID against the database and decides whether to allow or deny access.
-- The device reacts accordingly (LED/relay/buzzer/etc.).
+- The decision is sent back to the ESP32, which can, for example, toggle a relay / LED / buzzer (depending on how you wired it).

 ---